-There are two important factors to evaluate when deciding the right answer for your interior design company: workload and earnings, both current and future-projected.
-Workload takes precedence, because if you are currently or soon to be unable to meet the demands of your business, you are setting yourself up for failure.
+There are two important factors to evaluate when deciding whether or not to hire employees: workload and earnings, both current and future-projected.
+Workload takes precedence, because if you are currently or soon to be unable to meet the demands of your business, even with the digital tools available, you are setting yourself up for failure.
 Having more work than you have time for should be a good thing, assuming you are charging effectively for your interior design services.

 A Checklist for Hiring Your First Employee(s)

 When thinking about who to hire as your first employee(s), each interior designer will have a unique ideal candidate.
 Simply put, your first hires should bolster your weak points.
 In order to make the smartest decision about who to bring into your carefully constructed business, you have to honestly assess where you excel and where you do not.

 You can start by making a list of everything you feel you have under control at this time, and everything you do not.
 To get a truly accurate assessment, it may help to get an outsider’s perspective by meeting with a business consultant or operations expert, preferably with knowledge of the interior design industry, to truly see the areas in which you are not adequately meeting your current responsibilities.

 Once you have a realistic list of the tasks that need to be handled better or differently than you can, group them into sensible categories.

 - Administrative Tasks: This includes keeping your calendar organized, and keeping your office stocked with necessary supplies.